mesemus/django-openid-op/README.md

 # django-openid-op

 This django application provides an implementation of OpenID Connect identity server (OpenID provider).
-You can use it, for example, for building centralized logging server to which clients connect via the OpenID or OAuth2.0 protocol.
+You can use it, for example, for building centralized authorization server to which clients connect via the OpenID or OAuth2.0 protocol.

 This library is compatible with python-social-auth package that can be used as an OpenID client to access this server.

-From the OpenID Connect specification the following features are implemented:
+The following features of the OpenID Connect specification are implemented:

-   * Basic profile from the OpenID Connect Core, including JWKS signing
+   * Basic profile from the OpenID Connect Core, including JWT signing
    * Subset of OpenID Connect Dynamic Registration
    * Subset of OpenID Content Discovery